Anko (Red Azuki Bean Jam)

 • Wash the beans two or three times, discarding the water each time.

-Soak them in cold water for 6/8 hours, overnight is fine.
-Drain them, place the beans in a colander and rinse with running water.
+Soak them in cold water for 6/8 hours, overnight is fine too.
+Drain, place the beans in a colander, and rinse with running water.

-In a pot, bring six cups of water to a boil, then add the beans.
+In a pot, put six cups of water, when it boils add the beans.
 Cover with a lid and cook over medium heat for about two hours.

 • Towards the end of cooking, try not to add more water, but let the existing water dry up.

-Once cooked, put the beans in a colander and let them drain for about twenty minutes, so they are dry.
+Once cooked, put the beans in a colander and let them drain for about twenty minutes, so they become dry.

-If you have already dried them during cooking, you can skip draining them, but the jam will be more liquid unless you cook it longer with the sugar afterward.
+If you have already dried them during cooking, you can skip draining them, but the jam will be more liquid if you do not cook it longer with the sugar.

 • Now put the red beans in a mixer and puree them.
-The mixture will be slightly gritty.
+The mixture will be slightly grainy.

-Now weigh the mixture, mine was about 500 grams (1.1 lbs).
-This step is essential to calculate how much sugar to add, which should be half the weight of the bean mixture.
-So I added 250 grams (1.25 cups).
+Now weigh the mixture, mine was 500g.
+This operation will help you calculate the amount of sugar to add, which should be half the weight of the bean mixture.
+So I added 250g.

-• In a small pot, heat 4/5 tablespoons of water, add the brown sugar and let it dissolve completely.
+• In a small saucepan, put 4/5 tablespoons of water, heat, add the brown sugar, and let it dissolve completely.

-• Add the bean mixture to the sugar, mix well to combine everything, add a pinch of salt, and continue stirring for 10/15 minutes, until you get a smooth cream.
+• Now add the bean mixture to the sugar, mix well to combine everything, add a pinch of salt, and continue stirring for 10/15 minutes until you get a smooth cream.

-If you plan to use it within a few days, let the Anko cool on a plate or a large dish.
-Then transfer it to a jar and store in the refrigerator.
+If you need to use it within a few days, let the Anko cool on a plate or large dish.
+Then transfer it to a jar and store it in the refrigerator.

-If you want to store it longer, pour it hot into sterilized jars; to create a vacuum seal, close them tightly, and invert them until the mixture has completely cooled.
+If you want to keep it for longer, jar it hot in sterilized jars; to create a vacuum seal, close them well, turn them upside down until the mixture has completely cooled.

-After two hours, taste the beans to check if they are cooked: they will appear intact on the outside but will be soft inside.
+After two hours, taste the beans to check for doneness: they will be intact externally but soft internally.

-Remember that the sugar you need to add is half the weight of the mixture obtained after blending.
-This will give you a medium sweetness; you can increase the amount if you like it sweeter or decrease it if you prefer less sweetness.
+Remember that the sugar you need to add is half the weight of the mixture obtained after passing it through the mixer.
+This will give you medium sweetness; if you like it sweeter, you can increase the amount, or decrease it if you prefer it less sweet.

-The package suggests soaking the beans overnight: if you skip this step, the cooking time may be slightly longer.
+The package recommends soaking the beans overnight: if you skip this step, the cooking time might be slightly longer.

 If you don’t have brown sugar, you can also use white sugar.